True and the Rainbow Kingdom

 What Parents Should Know About True and the Rainbow Kingdom

-Question | Answer |
+| Question | Answer |

-Does this TV Show model positive behavior that my child can understand and repeat? | True consistently demonstrates kindness and problem-solving, encouraging children to help others. |
+| Does this TV Show model positive behavior that my child can understand and repeat? | Yes, True consistently demonstrates helpfulness, empathy, and thoughtful problem-solving that young children can understand and emulate in their own interactions. |

-Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | True often works with her friends to solve problems, highlighting the value of collaboration and communication. |
+| Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | Yes, the partnership between True and Bartleby consistently reinforces cooperation, and the wish-granting missions emphasize understanding others' needs and working together. |

-Will my child come away with any clear moral or message? | The show consistently delivers messages about empathy, friendship, and the power of working together. |
+| Will my child come away with any clear moral or message? | Each episode delivers clear messages about kindness, helping others, and the importance of listening and caring about the needs of those around you. |

 The Overall Sentiment From Parental Feedback

-Official True and the Rainbow Kingdom Trailer
+True and the Rainbow Kingdom Official TV Show Trailer

 Why Kids Love True and the Rainbow Kingdom